Importance of Conditioning in Strongman

 Conclusion

-Conditioning is essential to Strongman success.
-It transforms strength into performance, allowing athletes to lift, carry, and move repeatedly under fatigue.
+Conditioning is essential to strongman success.
+It transforms your strength into performance, and lets you lift, carry, and move repeatedly under fatigue.
 Without conditioning, strength fades.
 With it, strength becomes reliable.

-The strongest athlete is not always the one who wins.
-The athlete who can apply strength again and again, while tired, breathing hard, and under pressure — that is the athlete who performs when it matters most.
+The strongest athlete isn’t always the one who wins.
+The athlete who can apply strength again and again, while tired, breathing hard, and under pressure, that is the one who performs when it matters most.